Chasing Peacocks in LA: Los Angeles County Arboretum

 Rose Garden

 Soon kids’ laughter, coming from nearby, arouses your curiosity.
-It leads you to the small Rose Garden with a big white summer house at the end.
-Here, while adults smell the flowers, their youngsters can’t get enough of chasing each other around the rose bushes.
+It leads you to the small Rose Garden with a big white summer house at the far end.
+Here, while adults smell the flowers, the youngsters chase each other around the rose bushes.

 Meyberg Waterfall

-A short walk farther down the paved pathway takes you a small waterfall, cozily hidden at the far end of the garden.
-This charming waterfall attracts many young couples, looking for exotic places for their engagement or wedding photoshoots.
+A short walk farther down the paved pathway takes you to the Meyberg Waterfall, a small, hidden site at the far end of the Arboretum.
+This charming attraction entices many young couples, looking for exotic places for their engagement or wedding photoshoot and historic venues to celebrate their big day.

 Final Thoughts

-Everybody, small and big, young and old, finds something interesting at the Los Angeles County Arboretum and Botanic Garden.
-The place is big, yet small enough to explore it in one day or a few hours.
-So take it slowly and explore every corner of this remarkable garden.
-But above all, don’t forget to chase the beautiful peacocks in this hidden gem of Los Angeles.
+Everybody, small and big, young and old, finds something interesting in the Los Angeles County Arboretum and Botanic Garden.
+The place is big, yet small enough to explore in one day or a few hours.
+So take it slowly and explore every corner of this remarkable park.
+Stop often to smell flowers and enjoy spectacular shows offered by the most extravagant residents of the Greater Los Angeles Area – peacocks.

 Leave a Reply